 Cryptocurrency prices plunged throughout 2018, most declining 80-90% in value relative to the US dollar.
 This has led to reduced interest in cryptocurrencies from the general public.
 This has likely led to fewer people seeing cryptocurrency as a method of hiding assets when going through a divorce.
 But there is still reason for concern.
 Most experts do expect the price to recover at some point, although are not sure when.
 Interest and knowledge regarding cryptocurrency are likely to increase should prices recover.

 Even if cryptocurrency prices never recover, and instead continue to decline or even go “straight to zero” as some critics suggest, cryptocurrency can still be a novel way of hiding assets.
 There is subset of cryptocurrencies know as ‘stablecoins’ which have values pegged to an underlying asset, most often (but not always) the US dollar.
 USD Coin (USDC) is an example of this.
 Its value has consistently hovered around $1 USD throughout its entire existence.
 Even the most vocal of critics would have good reason to believe its value will likely remain around $1 USD.

-Many divorce lawyers have not yet had the need to discover or seize cryptocurrency assets yet as it isn’t a common way of hiding assets during a divorce.
+Many divorce lawyers have not yet had the need to discover or seize cryptocurrency assets yet as it isn’t a common way of hiding assets during a divorce, resulting in the utilization of experts as a best practice.
 Non-disclosure of cryptocurrency during divorce remains largely untested legally in most jurisdictions.
 However, it is likely to become a far more common issue in the coming years.

 Note: Nothing in this article is to be construed as legal, financial, or tax advice.